 Every attorney thinks he can draft a will, but estate planning is the most complex of laws encompassing federal and state income and estate taxes and property laws.
 Some Internet Ads try to sell you cheap documents you only partly understand.
 What do they know about Tennessee law, about tax law and about your desires and your future ambitions?

 You don’t want just anyone to help with your estate plan.
 As a former IRS attorney and Accredited Estate Planner with over 35 years’ experience, I can meet with you personally, learn your goals and express your goals in your estate plan so you will feel confident about the well-being of your loved ones.
 In 2017, I was one of two Tennessee attorneys selected as Super Lawyers in taxation.

-If you are ready to do the right thing, use my Estate Planning Questionnaire.
+If you are ready for this remarkable solution, use my Estate Planning Questionnaire.
 Then we can meet to design your personal Revocable Living Trust Package.
 If you need more info read on.

 WHY WORRY ABOUT PROBATE?